Choosing a college may be one of the most important life decisions you will ever make. It takes great time and

-Since 1857, Upper Iowa University has been preparing students to succeed – in the classroom and in the world.
-That rich history, coupled with a student-centered mission, has created a springboard for Upper Iowa University to become a recognized innovator in offering accredited, quality programs through multiple flexible delivery systems, including face-to-face, online and self-paced study.
+Since 1857, Upper Iowa University has been preparing students to succeed – in the classroom and throughout the world.
+A rich history, coupled with a student-centered mission, has created a springboard for Upper Iowa University to become a recognized innovator in offering accredited, quality programs through multiple flexible delivery systems, including online and self-paced studies.

-The Upper Iowa University Center in Rockford, which opened in 2008, has a current enrollment of approximately 150 students.
+The Upper Iowa University Center in Rockford opened in 2008 and will celebrate its 10-year anniversary next year.
 The 13,000-square-foot building includes eight classrooms and a cutting-edge computer lab.
-Courses, held primarily in the evening, are offered during six eight-week terms, and taught by instructors who bring practical work experience to the classroom.
+Courses, held primarily in the evening, are offered during six 8-week terms, and are taught by instructors who bring practical work experience to the classroom.

-Further, its online MBA has been recognized as a best value by GetEducated.com, and Upper Iowa University has been named a top military-friendly school by Military Advanced Education for the seventh consecutive year.
+In addition to its MBA program being recognized as a Best Value by GetEducated.com, Upper Iowa University has been named a Top Military-Friendly School by Military Advanced Education.

-Upper Iowa University works with students to keep their college educations affordable.
-Students are encouraged to contact the financial aid department, where counselors will assist them in looking for any possible means of financial assistance.
+Upper Iowa University works with students to keep their college education affordable.
+Students are encouraged to contact its financial aid department, where counselors will assist them in looking for any possible means of financial assistance.

 Upper Iowa University offers 40 majors in all modalities; for a complete listing, visit uiu.edu.
 Some majors include: